Built by a scroller.

 Here’s the thing about being on disability: supplies cost money.
 Mistakes cost more.
 I wanted to design my own patterns, but the tools out there?
 Either way out of my budget, or built for graphic designers who’ve never held a blade.

-They don’t understand kerf.
+They don’t understand blade width.
 They can’t warn you when an island’s about to fall out.
-They think in pixels, not blade width.
+They think in pixels, not blade widths.

 So I had a choice: walk away from scrolling, or build what we were all missing.